AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

     Thereafter, the label name may be used to refer to that saved image, in the usual manner that an ordinary input image would be specified by filename.

+    The name of the label must be in the form of an "identifier" (a sequence of alphanumeric characters and underscores, starting with a letter or underscore).

 :program:`oiiotool` commands that make entirely new images